note35/sinon/docs/Stubs.rst

     Stubs on the provided function

-    *Note:* If there is a function declare in the same scope of unittest file, you should use :ref:`scope-label`.
+    *Note:* If there is a function declared in the same scope of unittest file, you should use :ref:`scope-label`.
 You can read the reason from :ref:`scope-reason-label`

 **stub = sinon.stub(class/instance/module, "method")**